quangtn/LifeGroup_ionic/README.md

 #LifeGroup
 ##Objective

-To create a Prayer Request Software for Website and Mobile phones.
-Prayer Requests could be used by Churches, LifeGroups, Cell Groups, Prayer Teams etc.
+To create Group Software for the day to day management of LifeGroups(Bible Study Groups).
+We have the following growing list of ideas.

 ##Goals